 Dr. John Wiencek, executive vice president and provost, also spoke at the launch event.
 “We have strengths in the diversity of degree programs — from political science to polymer science programs, from foreign languages to mechanical engineering, from communication to construction technology,” remarked Wiencek.
 “One way all those programs work together is that each of those areas has a strong connection to a variety of intelligence and security concerns that we all face.
 There was no common place to bring these diverse fields together in one spot until now.”

-Dr. Karl Kaltenthaler, professor of political science and the Center director, said the goal of is to connect faculty with experienced professionals in the field to help pass along their knowledge and expertise, which will elevate the education and experience at UA.
+Dr. Karl Kaltenthaler, professor of political science and the Center director, said the goal of the Center is to connect faculty with experienced professionals in the field to help pass along their knowledge and expertise, which will elevate the education and experience at UA.

 “The new Center for Intelligence and Security Studies was conceived to give our students a competitive advantage in security and intelligence careers,” Kaltenthaler remarked.
 “We have renowned faculty experts as well as many alumni working in these growing professions who can help prepare students to find the kinds of jobs that are in demand.
 The U.S. Intelligence Community alone is comprised of 16 agencies looking to hire.
 That means a strong emphasis at CISS will be on career preparation through internships and other types of experiential learning.”

 The Center will also be a place for faculty and students to meet and coordinate interdisciplinary research efforts.
 University faculty will come from the fields of political science, criminal justice studies, computer science and computer information systems, mathematics and communication.
 The CISS will be a forum for these and other UA faculty to give talks on real-world security issues, such as biosecurity, cyber-conflict, disinformation, policing, espionage, human trafficking, domestic terrorism, climate change and conflicts around the world.

 - The Center for Intelligence and Security Studies at UA